-The allowance for doubtful accounts represents an estimate of the amount of accounts receivable that may eventually be uncollectible.
+Generally accepted accounting principles require uncollectible receivables to be accounted for using the allowance method, which requires an annual provision for doubtful accounts.
+As such, the allowance for doubtful accounts represents an estimate of the amount of accounts receivable that may eventually be uncollectible.
 The allowance was computed by adding all receivables with balances older than 90 days.